nelsonjchen/op-replay-clipper/README.md

 Unfortunately, the requirements are quite high.

-You will need a decent computer, either your own or one that is rented for a few minutes such as one on DigitalOcean, to run this tool.
+You will need a decent computer, either your own or one that is rented for a few minutes such as one on [DigitalOcean][do], to run this tool.

 * 8 vCPUs/hyperthreads
 * A working Docker-Compose setup.
 Docker for Windows will work.